Medication Assisted Treatment

 - Speak to your local medical provider.
 NARCAN is FREE with Medi-Cal.
 Private insurances have varying co-pays.

 - You can also go to any of our Drug and Alcohol Clinics to obtain one FREE Naloxone Nasal Kit and a prescription for Naloxone.
 While you do not need a prescription for Naloxone, a prescription does come with three refills.

 - SLO Bangers Syringe Exchange has the intramuscular version of Naloxone for free upon arrival.
 It is given in a confidential setting, and is open Wednesdays from 5:30-7:30 at the Public Health Department, 2191 Johnson Avenue, SLO.
 Call (805) 458-0123 for more information.

-Some services they provide are:
+Other services they provide are:

 - Hepatitis C and HIV testing (get $10 to stay for your result)

 - Offer the opioid overdose reversal medication, Naloxone, for free.
-Currently, they have the intramuscular version available, but will soon also have the nasal version.

 - Provide a variety of sizes and gauges of syringes, as well as other sterile items used in injecting substances, such as cottons, cookers, waters, and more.